The Richest Man in Babylon shares basic personal finance advice through a collection of parables set 8,000 years ago in ancient Babylon.

 Do you when people lose the most money?

 It’s when they have discretionary money and feel like they can “risk a bit more”

-As your money grows, you will be tempted to invest in the coolest new stuff and trying out riskier investment vehicles.
+As your money grows, you will be tempted to invest in the coolest new stuff and try out riskier investment vehicles.